etherluka/flying-squirrel-stat/index.md

-# ✨ Study Record of Kim-SeongYeon
+# ✨ Record of Kim-SeongYeon

 Website for Statistics/ Sociology/ Economics